Gofven/flowback-setup/README.md

 once done, you can run update_backend.bash and update_frontend.bash within respective backend/frontend folders to setup the flowback instance.
 Don't forget to change these files if there's any customizations needed!

+# Flowback In Depth Setup

+See this post by Kevin Triplett: https://medium.com/@kevin_77943/installing-flowback-on-ubuntu-8bdc5ecd2354